onqlavelabs/onqlave.docs/docs/guides/cli-guide/platform/account.md

 ## **Before you start**

-You can refer to [this section on the GUI](../../../web-app-guide/platform/account) for better understanding.
+You can refer to [this section on the GUI](../../../web-app-guide/platform/account) for more details.

 Or you can refer to [this section for getting help about available commands](../../overview-cli/#looking-for-another-way-of-interaction).

 ## **Retrieving tenant information**

-You can use this command to retrieve the organization/tenant information:
+You can use this command to retrieve the organisation/tenant information:

 ```
 # onqlave tenant describe